Aquaman: The New 52

 The relaunched series cemented Aquaman's status as the half-human son of Tom Curry and Atlanna and saw him return to Amnesty Bay with Mera.
 Greatly distressed by the harsh treatment given to the oceans during his time as ruler of Atlantis, Aquaman decides to abdicate the Atlantean throne and return to full-time heroics.
-Arthur struggles, however, with his lack of reputation with the greater public, which views him as a lesser metahuman with less impressive powers than those of his peers.
+Arthur struggles, however, with his lack of reputation with the greater public, which views him as a metahuman with less impressive powers than those of his peers.
 He is also once again a founding member of the Justice League and it is revealed in Aquaman (vol. 7) #7 that early in his career, Aquaman had teamed with a mysterious, loose-knit group of characters simply known as the Others.
 The Others consist of Aquaman, the South American jungle girl Ya'Wara and her panther, a Russian known as Vostok-X, an ex-army veteran called Prisoner-of-War, the Operative, and an Iranian called Kahina the Seer.
 All of the Others have in their possession an enchanted relic from Atlantis.
 From 2014 to 2015, an independent Aquaman and the Others series was launched based on the success of these new characters.

-Convergence
+"Convergence"

-The 2015 Convergence storyline gave Aquaman a new look at issue #41.
+The 2015 "Convergence" storyline gave Aquaman a new look at issue #41.
 In this story, he has been deposed from his throne by Mera, now Queen of Atlantis, who is now hunting him as a fugitive.
 Along the way, Arthur acquires some new powers and new equipment, giving him access to powerful mystical capabilities.
 It is later revealed that Atlantis is really being run by the Siren, identical twin sister of Mera, whom Mera had taken prisoner.